-XIV.
+XV.
 SPECIFIC CONDUCTANCE

-- A. If not already connected to the KOR software, follow steps I.A I.B as before to connect to the sonde.
-Click on the icon to open up the Dashboard.
-You will do all of the post calibration in the Dashboard. - B. Rinse the pre-labeled specific conductance calibration cup and probes/probe guard 3 times with DI water, followed by 3 times with the specific conductance standard you will be using for post calibration.
-NOTE: The sonde will be posted with the same specific conductance standard that was used for calibration. - C. Fill the calibration cup to the top fill line with the dirty specific conductance standard and place the sonde in the calibration cup.
-Wait for the specific conductance and temperature readings to stabilize, and record the specific conductance reading on the calibration log sheet.
-If the sonde is reading off by >5% of the standard, make a note on the calibration log. - D. Perform a temperature check of the temperature probe.
-Note the temperature of the specific conductance standard in the temperature check section of the calibration log.
+- A. Connect to KOR as before.
+Click on the <View Live Data> button. - B. Rinse the sonde and black probe guard with DI water and then with specific conductance standard.
+NOTE: The sonde will be posted with the same specific conductance standard that was used for calibration. - C. Place the sonde in the pre-filled specific conductance standard calibration cup.
+Wait for the readings to stabilize and record the specific conductance reading on the calibration log sheet.
+If the sonde is reading off by >5% of the standard, make a note on the sheet. - D. Also note the temperature of the sonde on the calibration sheet.
 Remove the sonde from the calibration cup.
-Place a standard lab thermometer in the calibration cup and record the temperature on the calibration log.
-If the sonde temperature differs from the lab thermometer temperature by >0.2C, make a note on the calibration log.
+Place a standard lab thermometer in the calibration cup and record the temperature on the calibration log sheet.
+If the sonde temperature is off by >0.2C from the lab thermometer, make a note on the sheet.

-XV.
+XVI.
 PH

-- A. Rinse the pre-labeled pH 7 calibration cup and the probes/probe guard 3 times with DI water and then 3 times with pH 7 buffer.
-Fill the pH 7 calibration cup to the top fill line with dirty pH 7 buffer.
-Place the sonde in the calibration cup.
-Allow the pH and temperature readings to stabilize.
-Record the temperature, pH reading, and the pH mV on the calibration log.
-If the pH reading is off by >0.2, make a note on the calibration log. - B. Remove the sonde from the pH 7 buffer.
-Rinse the probes/probe guard and pre-labeled pH 10 calibration cup 3 times with DI water and then 3 times with pH 10 buffer.
-Fill the pH 10 calibration cup to the top fill line with dirty pH 10 buffer.
-Allow the pH and temperature readings to stabilize.
-Record the temperature, pH reading, and the pH mV on the calibration log.
-If the pH reading is off by >0.2, make a note on the calibration log. - C. Calculate the pH slope by subtracting the pH 10 mV from the pH 7 mV.
-If the slope is out of range, make a note on the calibration log.
-Remove the sonde from the pH 10 buffer.
+- A. Rinse the probes and the black probe guard with DI water and then with pH 7 rinse.
+Place the sonde in the pre-filled pH 7 calibration cup.
+Allow the readings to stabilize.
+Record the temperature, the pH reading, and the pH mV on the calibration log sheet.
+If the pH reading is off by >0.2 make a note on the sheet. - B. Rinse the probes and black probe guard with DI water and then with pH 10 standard.
+Place the sonde in the pre-filled pH10 calibration cup.
+Allow the readings to stabilize.
+Record the temperature, the pH reading, and the pH mV on the calibration log sheet.
+If the pH reading is off by >0.2 make a note on the sheet. - C. Calculate the pH slope by subtracting the pH 10 mV from the pH 7 mV.
+If the slope is out of range, make a note on the sheet.

-XVI.
+XVII.
 CHLOROPHYLL, TURBIDITY, AND BLUE GREEN ALGAE (if applicable)